-The project goal was to contribute to rebuilding Ghana's marine fish stocks (see the Award Document Program Description and Design), with a focus on the small pelagic fishes consisting of anchovies, sardinella and chub mackerels.
+The overall goal of the SFMP was to contribute to rebuilding Ghana's marine fish stocks (see the Award Document Program Description and Design), with a focus on the small pelagic fishes consisting of anchovies, sardinella and chub mackerels.
 These fish are referred to as "the People's Fish" because of their critical importance as the most important protein food source for food security (see the Fisheries and Food Security Brief).
 They are a low-cost and highly nutritious source of animal protein.
 Fish provide approximately 50 percent of the animal protein in local diets with the contribution being much higher in some fishing communities.
 The project also focused on the artisanal canoe sector that provides approximately 80 percent by volume of the national catch, almost all of which is consumed locally and provides livelihoods and direct and indirect employment for approximately 2.2 million Ghanaians.

-The project made a significant contribution towards achieving the project goal, but fish stocks in Ghana are still under threat and have a long path ahead to full recovery.
+The project made a significant contribution towards achieving the project goal, but fish stocks in Ghana are still under threat, on the verge of collapse, and have a long path ahead to full recovery.
 SFMP marked a number of accomplishments that contributed to the enabling conditions and foundations necessary to recover and achieve a sustainable fishery.
-While the project will end in 2020, the journey has not ended for Ghana's fishery sector.
-Much remains to be done to achieve a sustainable and lasting fishery that can provide an abundant, nutritious and locally sourced food supply, as well as help lift many fishing households out of poverty.
-The lessons learned essays in each volume of the legacy collection provides the project story of accomplishments, lessons, and recommendations for Ghana's way forward.
+While the project ends in 2021, the journey has not ended for Ghana's fishery sector.
+Much remains to be done to achieve a sustainable and lasting fishery that can provide an abundant, nutritious, and locally sourced food supply, as well as help lift many fishing households out of poverty.
+The lessons learned essays in each volume of the legacy document collection provides the project story of accomplishments, lessons, and recommendations for Ghana's way forward.